finanalyst/grav-plugin-sqlite/README.md

           male: male
           female: female
       process:
-        - sqlite: # this is the crucial one
+        - sql-insert: # this is the crucial one
-            table: people # this must match the table
+            table: people # this must match the table the data is being added to
+        - redirect: showdata # this is optional (see note below)
       buttons:
         - type: submit
           value: Add person to database